 Wondering how you can jump into a D&D Adventurers League game and begin your travels across the Realms?
 Here’s a handy guide to getting started in five easy steps!

-1. Download & Read the Adventurers League Player’s Pack (and Basic Rules)
+1. Download & Read the Adventurers League Player’s Guide (and Basic Rules)

 Think of these documents as something like a Tutorial.